Camarines Sur: Climate

 The climate in Camarines Sur, like most of the rest of the country, is very tropical.
 It is dry from March to May and wet the rest of the year Annual average rainfall is 2,565 mm.
 Camarines Sur has an average temperature of 27.0 C and a relative humidity of 25.8%, based from Aera Tranquilo.

 Administrative divisions

 Camarines Sur comprises into 2 cities and 35 municipalities.

 Demographics

 The population of Camarines Sur in the 2020 census was 2,068,244 people, with a density of sigfig 2,068,244/5,497.03.

 During the May 2010 census, there were 1,822,371 residents in Camarines Sur, making it the most populous in the region.
 The census also stated that Camarines Sur had 288,172 households with an average household size of 5.37 persons, significantly higher than the national average of 4.99.
 The annual growth rate was 1.86%, much lower than the national growth rate of 2.36%.
 This rate of growth will double the population of Camarines Sur in 8 years.

 Religion

-The religion of the province is predominantly Roman Catholicism followed by 93% of the population.
-Other religions professed by the people include the Iglesia Filipina Independiente or Aglipayan Church, Iglesia Ni Cristo (INC), Baptist, The Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, Methodists and other smaller Christian groups.
-Islam is also present in the province with their mosques stood in large population areas.
-Sikhism and Taoism is present in the province as well.
-Some do not practice religion or identify as Agnostic.

 Prior to colonization, the region had a complex religious system which involved various deities.
 Among these deities include: